bennokr/makeprov/README.md

 - Handles input and output streams.
 - Integrates with Python's type hints for easy configuration.
 - Outputs provenance data in TRIG format if `rdflib` is installed; otherwise outputs json-ld.
+- Optional Snakemake CLI integration that turns `--d3dag` and `--detailed-summary` output into PROV JSON-LD artifacts ready for inclusion in Snakemake HTML reports.

 ## Installation